 - It undermines the student’s confidence in themselves.
 If you tell them that they are doing something the wrong way, they are going to be insecure and wonder what else they do that isn’t right.
 You don’t want your students to be nervous and insecure because then they aren’t as willing to try new things.

-Tip #2 - Complement them on what they remember.
+Tip #2 - Compliment them on what they remember.

 As I have said many times, always take the time to build your students up with what they already know before trying to teach them something new.